The Healing and Education Center Pakarinka Ushay was founded in 2003 by Tayta Willak and his brothers in the Kichwa community of Agato, Ecuador.

 Maja Krauss

-Maja is a passionate nature-assisted therapist (M.Sc.) from Germany, currently living and working alongside Tayta Willak in Ecuador.
+Maja is a passionate nature-assisted therapist (M.Sc.) from Germany, living and working alongside Tayta Willak in Ecuador.
 With a deep commitment to healing, Maja has been working in the field of nature-assisted therapy and coaching since 2018, primarily through the transformative connection with horses.
-In 2022, her personal healing journey led her to discover the profound power of psychedelic plant medicines, prompting her to become a trained psychedelic facilitator last year.
+In 2022, her personal healing journey led her to discover the profound power of psychedelic plant medicines, prompting her to become a trained psychedelic facilitator two years ago.